-Most people colour their hair blue using a semi-permanent or permanent hair dye because it lasts longer and tends not to rub off like temporary hair dye does.
-The down side though is that, it takes some work to remove once you decide you are done with blue hair.
+Most people color their hair blue using a semi-permanent or permanent hair dye because it lasts longer and tends not to rub off as temporary hair dye does.
+The downside though is that it takes some work to remove once you decide you are done with blue hair.
 Below are five methods for removing blue hair dye.

 You can use common household items such as dishwashing liquid and concentrated bath salts to remove blue hair dye from your hair.
 The active ingredient in dishwashing liquid is the cleansing agent.
 This is an acidic compound and it is responsible for lifting all the grime and dirt from your dishes.
 It will do the same to the blue dye in your hair!

-As with the clarifying shampoo method, you will need to repeat this washing process multiple times over at least a few days to completely get the blue colour out.
-Remember to be extra gentle with your hair as you are going through the colour removal process.
+As with the clarifying shampoo method, you will need to repeat this washing process multiple times over at least a few days to completely get the blue color out.
+Remember to be extra gentle with your hair as you are going through the color removal process.
 Condition it daily and do not pull on it too much or brush excessively.

-This method involves washing your dyed hair with a mixture of vitamin C and a moisture enriched shampoo.
+This method involves washing your dyed hair with a mixture of vitamin C and moisture-enriched shampoo.
 This mixture can be used on semi-permanent and permanent blue hair dye.
 You can find vitamin C in many forms in your local supermarket.

 Pro tip: buy Vitamin C gel rather than the more commonly available powder.
-The gel mixes in with your shampoo better, that the powder which may not fully dissolve.
+The gel mixes in with your shampoo better than the powder which may not fully dissolve.

-This method is very effective, and you should be able to remove most if not all of the colour in one wash.
+This method is very effective, and you should be able to remove most if not all of the colors in one wash.
 If not, you can repeat the washing process straight away.

 This method works best if you have naturally dark hair and you did not bleach it before dying your hair blue.
-In this case, repeated sun exposure will cause your blue hair colour to fade, and eventually it will no longer be visible.
+In this case, repeated sun exposure will cause your blue hair color to fade, and eventually, it will no longer be visible.